ietf-wg-asdf/SDF/sdf.md

 [^intro-]

 SDF is designed to be an extensible format.
-The present document constitutes the base specification for SDF: we speak of "base SDF" for short.
+The present document constitutes the base specification for SDF:
+"base SDF" for short.
 In addition, SDF extensions can be defined, some of which may make use of extension points specifically defined for this in base SDF.
 One area for such extensions would be refinements of SDF's abstract